xultaeculcis/ml-project-cookiecutter/docs/guide.md

 ```

 The `repo_name`, `package_name`, `repo_url` and `sanitized_python_version` will be automatically standardized
 and provided for you.
-You can change them to your liking though.
+You can change them to your liking, though.

 ## Working with the project